 Towards a Praxis-based Media and Journalism Research (Book)

-This volume brings together current scholarly debates about how to bridge the gap between theory and practice in media and journalism research.
-Drawing on work from media scholars and media practitioners that focuses on how both sides can work together for the good of society, Towards a Praxis-based Media and Journalism Research is the first collection to examine how theory and practice can be combined for positive effect.
-The result will lay important groundwork for scholarship on this new and increasingly important idea in media and communication studies.
+Towards a Praxis-based Media and Journalism Research brings together current scholarly debates about how to bridge the gap between theory and practice in media and journalism research.
+Drawing on work from media scholars and practitioners, this book is the first collection to examine how theory and practice can be combined for a positive effect.

 This volume weaves together ongoing scholarly debates around how to bridge the gap between theory and practice in media and journalism research.
 It relies heavily on articles media scholars and media practitioners have written on how the sides can work together for the good of society.
 The contributions to this volume represent the first effort to look at praxis in terms of the dual dynamic of communication and how its two pillars can work together to address relations and interactions from critical perspectives of media and journalism practice and research.
 The result will lay important groundwork for scholarship on this new and increasingly important phenomenon.